eventsourcing/rfc/1/README.md

-# RFC 1/LAYOUT
+# RFC 1/ELF

-Eventsourcing Layout is a data storage and exchange serialization used by compatible (mutually intelligible) implementations.
+Entity Layout Framework is a lightweight protocol for defining structured data types, intended to be used across different implementations of Eventsourcing and other software.

 * State: raw
 * Editor: Yurii Rashkovskii <yrashk@gmail.com>